dimitrismistriotis/dimitrismistriotis.github.io/_posts/2017-01-07-deploy_rails.md

 little bit confusing since it was difficult to understand which step was related to deployment and which to application development.

+## Assumptions

+**Shell**: I usually work with [fish](https://fishshell.com/) but the plain vanilla is bash, so will slide with bash on the production server for everything.

 ## Deployment

 ### Steps